Why Installing an Air Compressor in Your Garage Can Be Beneficial

 Duty cycle

 Another crucial factor is the length of time an air compressor can run before shutting down to cool.
 Generally speaking, a compressor should have a duty cycle of 50% or more to operate tools that involve prolonged applications, such as saws and grinders.
 Additionally, a compressor needs a sizable motor and tank to run cycles of sufficient length for those applications.
 It’s also important to consider your garage’s power rating.
-Beware to select a compressor that can be operated at the correct voltage.
+Be careful to select a compressor that can be operated at the correct voltage.
 Always consult with a licensed electrician to ensure proper selection and installation requirements.

 install an air compressor in garage

-How to Install an Air Compressor in Your Garage
+How to Install an Air Compressor in Your Garage or Workshop

 How to Set up an Air Compressor in Your Garage